Early detection of scoliosis

 There are particularly stylish corset shirts that protect you from the corset edges in the armpit area.
 These additional fabric pieces are called “axilla flaps”.

-How do I know when my RSC® Brace no longer fits?
+How do I know when my Original RSC® Brace no longer fits?

 - There are suddenly pressure points on the bony protrusions or unusual spots.